LEARNAcademy/syllabus/javascript/intro.md

 ## Type Coercion

 Because JavaScript is a loosely typed language, it does a funky thing called type coercion.
-If we combine data from different types, JS tries to be helpful and make sense of the operation.
+If we combine data from different types, JavaScript tries to be helpful and make sense of the operation.
 This can lead to strange and unpredictable behavior and is generally best to avoid.

 ```
 "2" + 2             -> "22"